 As you offer a greater variety of food, it is more likely that your child will have wider food preferences.
 It’s crucial that you introduce food that can trigger allergic reactions early on, in small amounts8.
 If tolerated, make it a part of their daily diet.
-Be sure to consult your pediatrician on the introduction of allergenic foods during the baby led weaning process if there is a family history of food allergies.
+Be sure to consult your pediatrician on the introduction of allergenic foods if there is a family history of food allergies.

 Avoid Choking Hazards

 These include grapes, nuts, fruits with seeds, etc. Try to start with soft-cooked sticks of vegetables like carrots, sweet potato, or celery.
 The trick is to serve food items that your child can bite into and chew.

 Just like any feeding method, approach baby-led weaning with caution.
 If you are unsure on how to begin the process, speak to your doctor on the best methods.
 It might be a struggle at first, but once you get the hang of it, it can be an enjoyable bonding experience for you and your child.